rustyeddy/rustyeddy.com/content/software/kanban.md

 "Github Issues" that track all of the actual coding work and changes that take place.

-_Github Projects_ allows a single click to convert a _Card_ into a _Github Issue_ then allowing the issue to be tracked by the _Project Card_ as the github issue does what it does tracking discussions and changes through a new features lifetime.
+_Github Projects_ allow a single click to convert a _Card_ into a _Github Issue_ which then allows the issue to be tracked by the _Project Card_ as the github issue do what it does tracking discussions and changes through a new features lifetime.

 > TODO - Screen shot github issues and project cards linkes.